rfrazier716/rfrazier716.github.io/posts/rust-fizzbuzz.rst

 Idiomatic Testing???
 `````````````````````

 Unit tests themselves are not particularly idiomatic to Rust.
-In fact, you'd be hard pressed to find a modern language that does not have an extensive unit-test framework to tap into.
+In fact, you'd be hard pressed to find a modern language that does not have an extensive unit test framework to tap into.
 What *is* idiomatic, however, is how testing is built into the core language and Rust's solution to testing private interfaces.

-When writing an class/interface, I'll split complex methods into multiple small methods that can be easily tested, but I don't want those interim methods exposed to the end user.
+When writing a class/interface, I'll split complex methods into multiple small methods that can be easily tested, but I don't want those interim methods exposed to the end user.
 Python makes this easy enough with private methods, prefixing a function with an underscore (_) marks it as private, and most documentation and linters will treat it as such.
 However, it's actually as public as any other function, so while the IDE might flag a warning when I call the method to test it, there's nothing illegal about doing so (see below).

 .. code:: Python